Encoding & Optimization for Multilingual SMS

 • Example: A 140-character message that uses only GSM-7 characters will be sent as 1 segment.
 If the same message includes an emoji or any unsupported character, the encoding switches to Unicode.
 Because each Unicode segment holds 67 usable characters, the 140-character message will require 3 segments (67 + 67 + 6) — effectively tripling the delivery cost.

-• For high-volume SMS campaigns, even small increases in per-message segments can significantly affect the budget.
+• For high-volume SMS broadcasts, even small increases in per-message segments can significantly affect the budget.